Brymastr/wealth-for-ynab/README.md

 #### Web

-Run `./deploy web` in the root directory
+Run `make deploy-web` in the root directory

 #### Api (and the rest of the SAM template)

-Run `./deploy api` in the root directory
+Run `make deploy-api` in the root directory

 #### Both

-Run `./deploy` in the root directory
+Run `make deploy-all` in the root directory

 ### AWS SSM